 DOWNLOADING AND INSTALLING GWX CONTROL PANEL

 You can always download the latest version of GWX Control Panel at the Ultimate Outsider Downloads page.
-The program is available for download either as an installer or as a standalone executable, but I recommend using the installer for the following reasons:
+The program is available for download either as an installer or as a standalone executable, but I recommend using the installer for the following reasons:- The installer gives you some handy Start menu and desktop shortcuts for GWX Control Panel, documentation, and the uninstaller.

-• The installer can provide a better experience for computers with multiple user profiles.
+- The installer can provide a better experience for computers with multiple user profiles.
 (The program's Monitor Mode might not work properly for all users unless you run it from an appropriate location, and the installer takes care of this for you.)

-• Using the installer allows for a more streamlined experience when updating to newer versions of GWX Control Panel, for a number of reasons.
+- Using the installer allows for a more streamlined experience when updating to newer versions of GWX Control Panel, for a number of reasons.

 Important